Home How to Register SIM Card in the Philippines?

 • Government Service Insurance System e-Card,

-• National Bureau of Investigation clearance,
+• National Bureau of Investigation (NBI) clearance,

-• police clearance,
+• Police clearance,

-• Firearms’ License to Own and Possess ID,
+• Firearms License to Own and Possess ID,

-• Professional Regulation Commission ID,
+• Professional Regulation Commission (PRC) ID,

 • Integrated Bar of the Philippines ID,

-• Overseas Workers Welfare Administration ID,
+• Overseas Workers Welfare Administration (OWWA) ID,

-• Bureau of Internal Revenue ID,
+• Bureau of Internal Revenue (BIR) ID,

-• voter’s ID,
+• Voter’s ID,

-• senior citizen’s card,
+• Senior citizen’s card,

-• Unified Multi-purpose Identification Card,
+• Unified Multi-purpose Identification (UMID) Card,

-• Person with Disabilities card; other government-issued ID with photo
+• Person with Disabilities card;

 SIM Card Registration for Minors